Marketing: Luck and Money

 C) So what?
 Marketing works in mysterious ways.

 Let's apply the most important rule you were taught in high school.
-When in doubt, always pick option 'C'.
+When in doubt, always pick the option 'C'.

 That 70-80% of the marketing budget isn't wasted; it's merely unquantifiable.
 There's a difference.